-Cooper, associate professor of dance and Thomas L. and Margo G. Wyckoff Endowed Faculty Fellow, joined the Dean’s Office as interim dean of arts in January 2012, and continues to serve as director of UW Dance Program, a post she has held since 2001.
+Cooper, former Dance Program director (2001-2013) and Thomas L. and Margo G. Wyckoff Endowed Faculty Fellow, joined the Dean’s Office as dean of arts in January 2012.
 Cooper remains active as a performer and choreographer.
 Her scholarly research investigates the intersections of dance and politics, arts censorship, and technique pedagogy.
 In 2004, she received the UW Distinguished Teaching Award.

 Steve Majeski, Associate Dean for Research Administration and Infrastructure